Quit Partner FAQs

 - American Indian (AI) Quitline

 Support was previously offered by QUITPLAN® Services.
 QUITPLAN® Services stopped accepting new enrollees as of April 1, 2020.
-In order to make sure Minnesota residents still have free help to quit smoking, chewing, or vaping, Quit Partner is now welcoming enrollees via our website and phone (1-800-QUIT-NOW).
+In order to make sure Minnesota residents still have free help to quit smoking, chewing or vaping, Quit Partner is now welcoming enrollees via our website and phone (1-800-QUIT-NOW (784-8669)).
+Additionally, Minnesota residents between the ages of 13 and 24 can also get free tips and reach a live coach by texting “Start” to 36072.

-Quit Partner is brought to you by the Minnesota Department of Health, with quitline programs provided by National Jewish Health, the nation’s leading respiratory hospital and largest, non-profit quitline provider.
+Quit Partner is brought to you by the Minnesota Department of Health, with quit programs provided by National Jewish Health, the nation’s leading respiratory hospital and largest, non-profit quitline provider.

 When did Quit Partner launch?